Taxxx/javaee-6-demos/simple-http-servlet/README.md

-# Simple Http Servlet
+# Simple HTTP Servlet

-In this example, we will create a simple http servlet, without a web descriptor, just to show how Java EE 6 annotations can save developers some boiler plate XML code.
+In this example, we will create a simple HTTP servlet, without a web descriptor, just to show how Java EE 6 annotations can save developers some boiler plate XML code.

 # Instructions